Villaneuvo/FEMU-Gnuplot-Result/BW/Write/Write-BW-Result.md

 <br><br>

 # Summary
-From this configuration we can summary that if we increase both of varible it will give consistentcy performance but at the early it always get low performance.
-Meanwhile i've been create data that compare KIOPS performance in every configuration.
+From the result above we can conclude that the higher threads and numjobs, the greatest performance we can get, but its need to be balanced with the basesize.
+We can also noticed that the performance is actually good but sometimes it give us a drop perfomance.